shikhar-srivastava/MachineLearningIITKGP/README.md

 # Cloud-based IHC Image Analysis using ensemble of Machine Learning Models

-Web-based tool to allow online cloud-based analysis of ImmunoHistochemical Images using a selection of various pre-trained Machine Learning & Deep Learning models (Autoencoders, Multi Layer Perceptrons, Support Vector Machines, Random Forests, K-Nearest Neighbors, etc).
+#### Web-based tool to allow online cloud-based analysis of ImmunoHistochemical Images using a selection of various pre-trained Machine Learning & Deep Learning models (Autoencoders, Multi Layer Perceptrons, Support Vector Machines, Random Forests, K-Nearest Neighbors, etc).

- > The Deep Learning models were trained using DeepLearning4Java (Java Library), while the Machine Learning models were trained using Scikit-Learn (Python ML Library).
+- _The Deep Learning models were trained using DeepLearning4Java (Java DL Library), the ML models were trained using Scikit-Learn (Python ML Library)._
- > The model-access framework was written from scratch, and wrappers to access the Java and Python ML libraries were written.
+- _Offers a model-access framework, and wrappers to access the Java and Python ML libraries._
- > The website was created using JavaScript, HTML and JSP pages, and hosted on an Apache Tomcat server.
+- _Website was developed using JSP Javascript JQuery HTML, and hosted on an Apache Tomcat server._
- > Comprehensive Documentation as well as Scripts to install the software have been added.
+- _Documentation is comprehensive.
+Scripts to automate installation were added_.

- > [The tool was developed during my Summer internship at SMST, IIT-KGP and is maintained to this day.]
+[_The tool was developed during a summer internship at SMST, IIT-KGP in 2016 and is maintained to this day._]

 ---
 ## Dependencies: